JonahLiautau1/tinytroupe-test2/README.md

 1. How to install 'tinytroupe' packages?

 git clone https://github.com/[username]/tinytroupe.git
-change directory into the tinytroupe folder cd tinytroupe install the package pip install .
+;change directory into the tinytroupe folder
+;cd tinytroupe
+;install the package
+;pip install .

 2. What is Turning Test?
 In today's world with large language model (LLMs), what is the definition of Turning Test?